PhotonVision/photonvision-docs/source/docs/troubleshooting/networking-troubleshooting.rst

    - The FRC radio is the *only* router we will officially support due to the innumerable variations between routers.
 - (Raspberry Pi & Limelight only) have you flashed the correct image, and is it up to date?
    - Limelights and Gloworms should be flashed using the Limelight image (eg, `photonvision-v2023.1.2-linuxarm64-image_limelight.xz`).
-   - Raspberry Pi devices (including Pi 3, Pi 4, CM3 and CM4) should be flashed using the Limelight image (eg, `photonvision-v2023.1.2-linuxarm64-image_RaspberryPi.xz`).
+   - Raspberry Pi devices (including Pi 3, Pi 4, CM3 and CM4) should be flashed using the Raspberry Pi image (eg, `photonvision-v2023.1.2-linuxarm64-image_RaspberryPi.xz`).
    - This is due to Limelight-specific hardware configuration that makes the image incompatible with stock Raspberry Pi devices.
 - Is your robot code using a **2023** version of WPILib, and is your coprocessor using the most up to date **2023** release?
    - 2022 and 2023 versions of either cannot be mix-and-matched!